Why This Reform Matters

 "I will pay more tax"

 FALSE for most olim.
 The actual tax paid on foreign income during the 10-year window is unchanged: zero.
-The new graduated Israeli income exemption (0% for years 1-2) is actually a net benefit for olim who start working in Israel immediately.
-If anything, post-2026 olim with Israeli salaries will pay less total tax in their first two years than pre-2026 olim did.
+The new 0% earned-income exemption (for olim arriving between November 2025 and the end of 2026, up to a yearly ceiling through 2030) is actually a net benefit for olim who start working in Israel immediately.
+If anything, eligible olim with Israeli salaries will pay less total tax in those years than earlier olim did.

 "I need to move all my assets to Israel"